MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 Often, forcing users to use voice can result in a frustrating user experience.
 As you design your bot, always consider whether voice is the appropriate channel for the given problem.
 Is there going to be a noisy environment?
-Will voice be capable of conveying the information that needs to be shared with the user?
+Will voice convey the information that needs to be shared with the user?

 ## Factors that do influence a bot's success